sakshihn/Code-X_Punith_Smart_Travel_Planner_With_AI/README.md

-# Travel_Planner_webpage# 🌍 Smart Travel Planner
+🌍 Smart Travel Planner
-A modern web application designed to simplify and enhance travel planning through destination exploration, smart itinerary creation, route mapping, and booking workflow—all wrapped in a clean, dark-themed interface.
+A modern web application designed to simplify and enhance travel planning through destination exploration, smart itinerary creation, route mapping, and booking workflow—all wrapped in a clean, light-themed interface.

 ---